TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 25/Jeremiah 25.37.md

 ---

-And the peaceable folds are brought to silence because of the fierce anger of Jehovah.
+The peaceable folds are brought to silence because of the fierce anger of Yahweh.